January 27, 2013

 Peter Singer's Infanticide at Princeton University

 There is some trivia about Princeton University that many people are not aware of.
-When I ask someone, "Did you know that Princeton University has helped to support infanticide and bestiality for the past 14 years?" - there is usually a look of disbelief.
-Many Americans have a difficult time accepting the fact that a practicing professor at Princeton University, Peter Singer, would be able to promote such activities as infanticide and zoophilia, also known as bestiality, there at that institution.
+If I ask someone, "Did you know that Princeton University has helped to support infanticide and bestiality for the past 14 years?" - there is usually a look of disbelief.
+Many Americans have a difficult time accepting the fact that a practicing professor at Princeton University, Peter Singer, would be able to promote such activities as infanticide and zoophilia, also known as bestiality, there at that prestigious institution.
 This goes to show how much America has changed and how out of touch many people are with these changes.
-My father is a Princeton alumnus of 1953 who regularly receives the PAW alumni news, but he is neither familiar with Singer nor aware of the passionate protests that surrounded his appointment.
+My father is a Princeton alumnus of 1953, who regularly receives the PAW alumni news, but he is neither familiar with Singer nor aware of the passionate protests that surrounded his appointment.

 The motto of Princeton is "Under God's Power She Flourishes", and, obviously, the moral code of Princeton today is much different from the theistic moral code envisioned by its founders.
 The low moral condition of this Ivy League university helps to underscore that the US is experiencing a severe moral crisis of values in this generation.
 Singer is considered a distinguished Ira W. DeCamp Professor at Princeton and has been serving there for 14 years.
 In a 2009 Daily Princetonian article, "Peter Singer reflects on a decade at Princeton", the official opinion of the leadership at the university was noted: "Despite the controversy, those responsible for hiring Singer stand by their choice."